ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 ## UPnP

 My recommendation for understanding UPnP is to experiment with a UPnP Explorer app.
-For Android that's UPnP Explorer, if you're on iPhone I believe uPnP Mate would be your go-to.
+For Android that's UPnP Explorer, if you're on iPhone I believe uPnP Mate would be your go-to (and there's no need to perform UPnP exploring from a TV).

 ## Whimsical Remotes